manjeetdahiya/manjeetdahiya.github.io/_posts/2018-12-23-a-drunkard-can-help-estimate-the-value-of-pi.md

 However, there are situations when direct sampling is not feasible and the method cannot be applied off-the-shelf.
 For example, a case when the probability distribution of the inputs is not available.
-Though, we are given certain rules to iterate over the sample space, e.g., a random walk, and we need to estimate the desired properties using the same.
+But, we are given certain rules to iterate over the sample space, e.g., a random walk, and we need to estimate the desired properties using the same.

 Consider an example of a drunkard who keeps walking randomly.
-The drunkard at any position takes a step in a random direction of fixed length, and keeps repeating the same.
+The drunkard at any position takes a step in a random direction of fixed length and keeps repeating the same.
 Note that we are not given the distribution of his path, however, we are given the rules to compute the probability of his next step.